AFASSoftware/maquette/docs/API.md

 function mergeDom(element, vnode, options) // returns a Rendering object
 ```

-The mergeDom method creates a real DOM tree at an already existing DOM element given a VNode.
+The mergeDom method creates a real DOM tree at an already existing DOM element given a [VNode](#vnode).
-The selector for the root VNode will be ignored, but its properties and children will be applied to the element provided.
+The selector for the root VNode will be ignored, but its properties and children will be applied to the provided
+element.
 This is a low-level method.
 Users wil typically use Domdirector.renderLoop instead.

-NOTE: VNode objects may only be rendered once.
+NOTE: [VNode](#vnode) objects may only be rendered once.

 ### parameters